ckormanyos/real-time-cpp/readme.md

 The MICROCHIP(R) [former ATMEL(R)] ATmega4809 configuration
-called `target atmega4809` runs on an ARDUINO(R) _EVERY_ compatible board clocked with the internal resonator at 20MHz.
+called `target atmega4809` runs on an ARDUINO(R) EVERY compatible board clocked with the internal resonator at 20MHz.
 The program toggles the yellow LED on `porte.2`.

-The Espressif (XTENSA) NodeMCU ESP32 implementation uses a subset of the Espressif SDK to run the reference application with a single OS task on 1 core.
+The Espressif (XTENSA) NodeMCU ESP32 implementation uses a subset of the Espressif SDK to run the reference application with a single OS task exclusively on 1 of its cores.

 The NXP(R) OM13093 LPC11C24 board ARM(R) Cortex(TM)-M0 configuration
 called "target lpc1124" toggles the LED on `port0.8`.